Top Restaurants and Culinary Experiences on Louisiana's Northshore

 KY's Olde Towne Bicycle Shop Restaurant

-If you're looking for a family-friendly spot for casual Louisiana fare, this combination bike shop and eatery in Slidell is your place.
-A favorite at KY's Olde Towne is the fried oyster po' boy with a side of sweet potato fries.
+If you're looking for a family-friendly spot with casual Louisiana fare, this combination bike shop and eatery in Slidell is your place.
+A favorite at KY's Olde Towne is the fried oyster po'boy with a side of sweet potato fries.
 The roast beef also gets rave reviews.

 To explore more of St. Tammany's culinary scene, see the Tammany Taste Culinary Trail.